BDA-KTS/semantic-search-over_social-media-posts/README.md

 #### Similarity Computation
 - **Cosine Similarity**: The similarity between the query embeddings and the pre-computed embeddings of the corpus posts is calculated using cosine similarity.
-- **Ranking**: Posts are ranked in descending order of similarity scores, and only the top-K results are included in the output.
+- **Ranking**: Posts are ranked in descending order of similarity scores, and only the `K` results are included in the output.

 #### Configuration
 - **Settings**: The method loads configuration settings from [config.json](https://github.com/BDA-KTS/semantic-search-over_social-media-posts/blob/main/config.json).
-This file allows users to modify parameters such as the value of K or other runtime settings.
+This file allows users to modify parameters such as the value of`K` or other runtime settings.

 #### Workflow
 1. Pre-compute embeddings for all posts in the corpus.